OpenTechStrategies/librehq/DESIGN.md

 ### Templates

+_Note: this section will need to be updated once templates are moved to Vue.js, see 'Front End' section below._

 When designing module pages, all of the templates should be in the `templates/<modulename>/` subdirectory to prevent confusion in the top level directory.
 For instance, if you have `templates/dashboard.html`,